 • Using correct cut settings is equally important as the type of blade, blade length, and blade height.
-Refer to Section 2.03 for details about each setting.
+Refer to Section 2.03 for details.
+Suggested settings are located at the end of this chapter and settings for using the various Skycut accessory tools are located at the end of Chapter 4.